 Many of us would have heard of the famous Songs of Solomon in the Bible, which uses plant and animal parts to describe two lovers in hot pursuit of each other.

-There are of course tonnes of soppy sweet nothings and teenage love poems which use metaphors and similes – eg “You are like the sweet dew of the morning” or “Your hair smells like a thousand roses blooming in the garden”.
-Shudder.
+There are of course tonnes of soppy sweet nothings and teenage love poems which use metaphors and similes.
+I’m sure you’d have heard of variations of love poems with lines like “You are like the sweet dew of the morning,” or “Your hair smells like a thousand roses blooming in the garden.”

-My personal favourites are – you probably would have guessed – nature metaphors.
+Anyway, my personal favourites are – as some of you would probably have guessed – nature metaphors.

 I believe that there is no new idea under the Sun that cannot be related to the seasons, ecology, wildlife and even microbial activity.